LunarWatcher/lunarwatcher.github.io/content/contact.md

 And I do have some standards:

-## Job offers

-I'm not interested in out of the blue job offers.
-If I'm looking for a job, I'll make that abundantly clear and reach out rather than sit around and wait for a recruiter.

 ## Stack Overflow

 If you have a problem with something I did on Stack Overflow or elsewhere in the SE network, feel free to contact me.
 However, I'll [report attempts](https://meta.stackoverflow.com/a/380083/6296561) at being rude to SO, as well as to whatever company runs the site where the message was sent (if applicable).